By Nanci Dixon

 We began calling around and found that some shops had a year wait and some painted the RVs for manufacturers.
 Those were the easiest to decide on since we just needed to see the RVs that they had painted on the sales lots.
 That helped eliminate several based on quality and price point.

 We also learned that some painted the sides of the slides while others didn’t.
-Some charged more for a second coat of clear coat.
+Some charged more for a second layer of clear coat.
 Some charged more for removing the old decals and some didn’t.
-Some replaced all the weatherstripping and slide seals and some did not.
+Also, some replaced all the weatherstripping and slide seals and some did not.
 Some seemed to have an attitude and others were friendly and helpful.
 I actually made a spreadsheet with all the different options.

 We decided on Precision Painting in Bremen, Indiana.
 They do the paint for Entegra as well as some of the Jayco line.
 Unfortunately, they no longer do many custom paint jobs, at least on older rigs.
 They are way too busy painting the new ones!
 We agreed on a ballpark price and set up a time to take it in.
 In the meantime, I “noodled” designs and things I liked over photos of our RV.
 It was really going to be a custom paint job!